kevinsa5/KevinOS/README.md

 Features:
 ---------

 KevinOS currently loads a 32bit C kernel in Protected Mode.
 It detects all interrupt calls and has preliminary PIT-handling code.
 Keypress detection for a standard laptop keyboard is complete and the OS boots into a _very_ basic shell.
 Pseudorandom number generation implemented the same as the C standard document.
+A custom file system (KFS) is under development.

 Unlicense:
 ----------